ianhallWDJUN22/sorting-game/README.md

   - Responsive styling allows this game to be played on any screen size including mobile.
   - Click-based tube selection with animated transitions for movement feedback.
   - Toggle-based settings allow theme switching and audio control.
-  - Settings modal and instructions modal provide intuitive user guidance.
+  - A settings modal and an instructions modal provide intuitive user guidance.

 - **Customization**
   - Theme settings modify UI colors dynamically via CSS variables.